E3SM-Project/scream/components/scream/docs/build.md

-# Building and Testing Standalone SCREAM
+# Building and Testing SCREAM

 Follow these simple instructions to build and test SCREAM's standalone configuration for yourself.
 This document makes use of the following